|Hello, I'm a||developer.|

 Some stuff I've worked on over the years.
-This is only a few of my projects, you can find all the rest on GitHub.
+These are only a few of my projects; you can find all the rest on GitHub.

 MakerBot WebUI: A Node.js web app that acts as a MakerBot 3D printer controller.
 It's targeted toward public spaces such as college campuses or makerspaces that have public 3D printers.
 It lets users sign up on their own and queue their own prints.
 Basically, it eliminates the need for someone onsite to manually queue prints.

 node-makerbot-rpc: A node module that communicates with MakerBot 3D printers via JSON-RPC.
 Supports things like uploading print files and basic functionality.
 Useful for automation.
 Also used in the MakerBot WebUI project :)

 ExpressPoll 5000 Hacking: Some security research regarding the ExpressPoll 5000 done at DEF CON 25.
 Received some press coverage as well:

 - Inverse: How a 16-Year-Old Hacked a Voting Machine This Weekend

 - WIRED: To Fix Voting Machines, Hackers Tear Them Apart

 - IB Times: Hackers break into US election machines in 90 minutes to show flaws in electronic voting

 - The Hacker News: Hackers Take Over US Voting Machines In Just 90 Minutes

 In my free time, I like poking websites for security vulnerabilities.
 And, of course, I disclose them responsibly.
 Here's what I've found.